Category Archives: Current Team Members

 Micaela F. Lipman is a PhD candidate in the Department of Urban and Regional Planning at the University at Buffalo.
 Lipman’s work draws on queer crip and anti-adultist theoretical frameworks to (re)imagine systems of inclusion/exclusion within urban and regional planning, and more specifically within food system planning.
 Lipman views food as connective tissue across communities and uses the food system as a lens through which to examine equity.
 As a disabled scholar, Lipman is especially interested in unraveling how chronic illness is experienced via food system entanglements.
 Lipman enjoys teaching at the University at Buffalo and unpacking the ethics of engaging with local communities in planning studies.
 Lipman has worked in academia and the nonprofit sector for over ten years exploring creative solutions at the nexus of adolescent development, food policy, disability justice, and community engagement.
 Prior to the University at Buffalo, Lipman graduated from Cornell University with a BA in Development Sociology with minors in International Development and Applied Economics.

-Dr. Alexandra Judelsohn pursues community-based research at the intersection of urban planning, public health, and environmental studies, centering the voices of community members.
-Her interests are around how cities facing austerity urbanism market themselves to potential residents, and her current research examines the role of refugee-led community organizations in U.S. refugee resettlement and the gaps these organizations fill in delivering services.
+Dr. Alexandra Judelsohn is an assistant professor of urban and regional planning who pursues community-based research at the intersection of urban planning, public health, and environmental studies, centering the voices of community members.
+Her interests lie in how cities facing austerity urbanism market themselves to potential residents, and her current research examines the role of refugee-led community organizations in U.S. refugee resettlement, as well as the gaps these organizations fill in delivering services.